Blog

 Not Just Another Day

-1. As I mentioned before, the very idea of calling yourself a citizen of a country that is not your nationality is extraordinary.
+2. As I mentioned, calling yourself a citizen of a country that is not your nationality is extraordinary.
 It is astonishing.
-It is strange.
-Especially to those who come from virtually every other country in the world.
+It is strange, especially to those from virtually every other country.
 This kindergarten class has kids from Germany.
 They are Germans.
-It has kids from India, Italy, Ireland, Israel etc. and they are all where they come from (the Irish are from Ireland and the Italian is from Italy).
+It has kids from India, Italy, Ireland, Israel, etc., and they are all where they come from (the Irish are from Ireland, and the Italians are from Italy).
 And then there are the Americans.
-My son is both Irish and German, and yet he is an American.
-The subtleness of this is easy to overlook but remarkable if you think about the outcomes.
-In this class if you are German you come from Germany who has borders.
-When you say that you’re Irish you come from Ireland where there are borders.
-When you come from America you are both of those things within yourself and you live next to others who are the same.
+My son is Irish and German, yet he is an American.
+This subtleness is easy to overlook but remarkable if you think about the outcomes.
+In this class, if you are German, you come from Germany, which has borders.
+When you say that you’re Irish, you come from Ireland, where there are borders.
+When you come from America, you are both of those things within yourself, and you live next to others who are the same.
 No borders.
 No armies to defend your nationality.
-No economic systems to up heard to.
-You live with, go to school with, play sports with, mourn with, and vote for those who are different by their very nature.
-This is truly astonishing and taken for granted by most of us Americans because this is who we are.
+There are no economic systems to up here to.
+You live with, go to school with, play sports with, mourn with, and vote for those who are different.
+This is truly astonishing and taken for granted by most Americans because this is who we are.
 This is our reality that has become the model of what it means to co-exist.
 Let us be very thankful for this melting pot we call America.
-Let us be grateful for the beautiful messiness that comes from figuring out how to do it better (as we are witnessing every day in the news right now).
-And let us be thankful for being by our very nature the model for what it means to live in peace with those who normally would be across borders but instead live across the street.
+Let us be grateful for the beautiful messiness that comes from figuring out how to do it better (as we are witnessing daily in the news right now).
+And let us be thankful for being, by nature, the model for living in peace with those who usually would be across borders but instead live across the street.

 And that is something to be thankful for especially on this day that is not just another day…